Expert legal advice on employing and sponsoring foreign nationals

 The UK Government introduced a revised points-based immigration system from 1 January 2021, applicable to both European and non-European nationals alike.
 Employers will have to be approved for, and use, the visa sponsorship system for the vast majority of demand-driven hires from outside the UK.
 With the introduction of the new system, employers need to act now to ensure they have planned and are ready for the seismic changes to the UK business immigration system.
 Our expert immigration solicitors, will explain the changes, help your business prepare for them, and guide you through the whole process.

-Watch our short video - Adam Williams discusses the significant changes to Business Immigration between the UK and Europe from 1st January 2021.
+Watch our short video - Adam Williams discusses Five Business Immigration Changes Coming in October 2021

 We can help you to:

 As with any big project, planning your route to success can pay dividends.
 Our bespoke project plan will give you the road map you need to get there.

 Based on our initial assessment of the structure and future immigration needs of your UK operation, we provide a bespoke report and project plan setting out in one easy to use document: the optimum type of sponsor licence identified; the key requirements for obtaining it; each step of the application process (with links to online source materials and key information); together with a simple table setting out the likely costs and estimated timescales from end to end.

 Licensed sponsors are required to demonstrate that they have the appropriate systems and people in place, to manage their licence and meet their duties as a sponsor in accordance with UK Visas & Immigration requirements.

 We will assess your current systems and teams to check that they are ‘sponsor-ready’.
 We will carry out an audit of your current structures and processes, including your approach to internal reporting of employee activity and record-keeping, identifying any areas for improvement.

 Once you know the type of sponsor licence you require and you are ready to apply, we will help you with every step of the application process.